wojciechsiudy/pbl-ford-ka/README.md

 This is repository of high-level application with all its components, including all available microcontroller programs.

 ## Authors
-Wojciech S. and Maciej B. All rights reserved.
+Wojciech S. and Maciej B.

+## License
+We currently don't know; probably beerware or weedware